P15c1n4/p15c1n4/README.md

 ###

-<p align="left">✨ Creating bugs since 2012.<br>📚 I currently work as a Java Spring developer at a small software company.<br>👯 looking to collaborate on project to reverse engineer old or deactivated game servers to create open sorce versions.<br><br>📄 I've been studying information security since I was young 😏...
-And programming for a shorter period of time.</p>
+<p align="left">✨ Creating bugs since 2012.<br>📚 I currently work as a Java Spring developer at a small software company.<br><br>👾 I'm a JAVA developer.
+But my hobby is reverse engineering things and bringing old systems back to life.</p>

 ###